-- 2. STOP SMOKING: If you are a smoker, Dr. Pautler will strongly urge you to cease as soon as possible.
-You must stop smoking at least 8 weeks before and 6 weeks after your planned surgery.
-Cigarettes contain nicotine, a powerful substance that decreases blood circulation especially in the areas that need it the most: surgical wounds.
-Wound healing is slowed, infection risk is increased, and recovery from surgery may be prolonged.
-Nicotine containing chewing gums and patches are as harmful as cigarettes, so please try not to use them.
-If you absolutely cannot curb your smoking, Dr. Pautler asks that you be honest about it and let her know because she may need to alter her surgical plan for you. - 3.
-Vitamin C: This vitamin is helpful for collagen synthesis, which helps boost wound healing.
-It is available over-the-counter and is helpful to take two weeks before and two weeks after your surgery. - 4.
-Stop taking aspirin, ibuprofen or other nonsteriodal anti-inflammatory medications.
+- 3. Vitamin C: This vitamin is helpful for collagen synthesis, which helps boost wound healing.
+It is available over the counter and is helpful to take two weeks before and two weeks after your surgery. - 4.
+Stop taking aspirin, ibuprofen, or other non-steroidal anti-inflammatory medications.
 This category of drugs can increase your risk of a bleeding complication, so avoid them.
-Aleve, Advil, Motrin, Naprosyn, Bufferin, Anacin, Toradol and Alka Seltzer all belong to this group.
-It is best to run your list of medications by Dr. Pautler to see what you can and cannot take if you are in doubt.
-TYLENOL is OKAY to take, as are the pain medications that Dr. Pautler will prescribe for you after your surgery.
-If you are on any blood thinners such as Plavix, Lovenox, or Coumadin, please let Dr. Pautler know, as these will need to be stopped as well.
+Aleve, Advil, Motrin, Naprosyn, Bufferin, Anacin, Toradol, and Alka Seltzer all belong to this group.
+It is best to run your list of medications by Dr Pautler to see what you can and cannot take if you are in doubt.
+TYLENOL is OKAY to take as are the pain medications that Dr. Pautler will prescribe for you after your surgery.
+If you are on any blood thinners such as Plavix, Lovenox, or Coumadin, please let Dr. Pautler know as these will need to be stopped as well.
 Please refrain from taking any Vitamin E or fish oil for six weeks before your surgery! - 5.
 Bras: You will need to purchase a compressive sports bra for your surgery.
 It is best to get one that zips or snaps in the front.
 You will need to bring this to your history and physical appointment and to the hospital. - 6.
 Button down tops: You may want to gather some tops that are button down because they will be a lot easier to put on and take off as you recover from surgery.
 Pullovers are cumbersome and can cause discomfort at your wound sites as you raise your arms to get them on and off. - 7.
 Discontinue the use of birth control pills three weeks before surgery if you are a current smoker or if you have a history of blood clots, high blood pressure, or heart disease.
-Resume the birth control pills three days after surgery or when ambulating.
+Resume the birth control three days after surgery or when ambulating.